micromatch/micromatch/README.md

 > Glob matching for javascript/node.js.
 A drop-in replacement and faster alternative to minimatch and multimatch.

-Follow this project's author, [Jon Schlinkert](https://github.com/jonschlinkert), for updates on this project and others.
+Please consider following this project's author, [Jon Schlinkert](https://github.com/jonschlinkert), and consider starring the project to show your :heart: and support.

 ## Table of Contents